How to give feedback that motivates & engages

 Step 3: Present your take on the situation

-You might not be aware of everything that’s going on in your employee’s life; so instead of saying “you’re never on time to meetings,” start by saying, “I’ve noticed that in the past few weeks, you’ve been arriving late to our weekly meetings.
-I was wondering if you could help me understand what’s making you late, and if there’s anything I could help you with (like changing the time of the meeting)?”
+Keep in mind that when you’re providing your take on something that did or didn’t go well, you might not be aware of everything that’s going on in your employee’s life.
+So, instead of saying, “You’re never on time for meetings,” start by saying, “I’ve noticed that in the past few weeks, you’ve been arriving late to our weekly meetings.
+I was wondering if you could help me understand what’s making you late and if there’s anything I could help you with?”

-This way, you’ve pointed out that tardiness isn’t appreciated, but you’ve done it in an understanding and empathetic way that opens up a conversation — while offering ways to solve the issue.
+In this case, you’ve provided effective feedback.
+You’ve pointed out that tardiness isn’t appreciated, but you’ve done it in an understanding and empathetic way that opens up a conversation and offers ways to solve the issue.

 🚀 Action: Share your perception of the event or behavior and begin sentences with “I.” For example, “I believe,” “I’ve noticed,” and “I sense.”